Kindling/react-tinymce-mention/README.md

   }
 }

+React.render(<App />, document.getElementById('root'));
 ```

 In the advanced use-case you can define a `dataSource` that returns a promise, as well as a `transformFn` that will transform the resolved dataSource once it comes back.
-If you would like greater control over the look and feel of the suggestion list, you can define a `cusomRenderer` function that will return an array of matched items that you can do what you'd like with.
+If you would like greater control over the look and feel of the suggestion list, you can define a `cusomRenderer` function that will return an array of matched items.
 See `examples/advanced` for a working example.

 ## Development